10 Ways to Navigate the Holidays with Confidence in Recovery

 - Make your loved one’s recovery a priority.
 Altering holiday traditions in the short-term can significantly impact your loved one’s well-being in the long-term.
 Changing traditions or creating new traditions to meet the needs of your loved one in recovery can feel disappointing and scary, but remind yourself that his or her recovery is fragile and that you have the power to help protect it.

-Written by: Robyn Cruze, MA, National Recovery Advocate and Katie Bendel, Alumni/Family Liaison
+By Robyn Cruze, MA, National Recovery Advocate and Katie Bendel, Alumni/Family Liaison